scholarslab/scholarslab.github.io/collections/_posts/2019-05-13-hololens-guide.md

       b.
 Tap **Request PIN** (only for the first time setting this up), and look at your HoloLens display.
 It should show a seven-digit Device Portal PIN.

       c.
-Create a username and password for the Device Portal (this does not need to be a Microsoft account), and click **Pair**.
+Enter the PIN in the first box.
+Then create a username and password for the Device Portal (this does not need to be a Microsoft account), and click **Pair**.

       d.
 In the pop-up Sign In box, re-enter the username and password you just entered.
 You will need to sign in every time you open the portal.